 Financial security is one of the top concerns when entering a divorce.
 When a couple has shared finances, assets, and liabilities for a significant period of time it can be a daunting task to consider what your financial status may look like after a divorce.
 This financial uncertainty commonly results in spouses questioning if they will need alimony to support themselves after separation from a spouse.
-If you are considering a divorce or are in the midst of one, contact an experienced Pensacola Divorce Attorney to discuss your financial options and your need of alimony.
+If you are considering a divorce or are in the midst of one, contact an experienced attorney to discuss your financial options and your need of alimony.

 Unlike child support, there is no set formula when calculating alimony.
 Rather the court is charged with determining if there is a need and an ability to pay.
 As this standard is notorious for its ambiguity determining your need of alimony can be a complicated process.
 However, the first and most critical step is to complete and analyze the financial affidavits provided.